coder/coder/docs/templates/tour.md

 The main part of a Coder template is a [Terraform](https://terraform.io) `tf` file.
 A template often has other files to configure other services that the template needs.
-In this tour you'll also create a Dockerfile.
+In this tour you'll also create a `Dockerfile`.

 Coder can provision all Terraform modules, resources, and properties.
 The Coder server essentially runs a `terraform apply`